 Trip Details

-The trek is supported by porters who will carry your main luggage, please note this is limited to 14kg per person.
-You will be able to leave baggage not needed for the trek in Harare.
+The trek is supported by porters who will carry your main luggage, not pack animals or jeeps like on some of our treks.
+This means the weight of your trekking rucksack is limited to 14kg per person.
+You will be able to leave baggage not needed for the trek behind to meet you at a later point on the trip, likely after Aberfoyle Lodge or back in Harare.

-We will be wild camping during the trek, there will be no access to toilets with the exception of Pungwe Drift Cottages campsite.
-You will be provided with trowel to dig a hole in a discrete place.
+We will be wild camping during the trek.
+These are basic 'wild' campsites; there are no showers (but plenty of streams and rivers to wash in), and there will be no access to toilets, with the exception of Pungwe Drift Cottages campsite.
+There will be toilet tents in the campsites or if you prefer a wilder experience you will be provided with a trowel to dig a hole in a discreet place, away from water sources, and you must take all rubbish (wet wipes/toilet roll) with you.

 Bottled water will be provided for road transfers.
-Water is considered safe to drink from the taps but we advise taking water purification tablets to purify your drinking water.
+Water is considered safe to drink from the taps and springs throughout the trek, but we advise taking water purification tablets to purify your drinking water.
+All water on the trek will be collected from the local rivers and springs.

 In a nutshell, almost everything!